-Let XX be a set.
-A topology on XX is a collection T\mathcal{T} of subsets of XX, called open sets, such that:
+Before the continuity test means anything, you need open sets.
+A topology on a set XX is a collection T\mathcal{T} of subsets, called open sets, satisfying:

 1. \varnothing and XX are in T\mathcal{T}.